Mole in Florida lawn - Florida Pest Control

 How to Get Rid of Moles & Voles

-While these creatures may be cute, the damage they cause to your Florida lawn can be frustrating.
-Getting rid of these pests on your own or trying to learn how to find a mole can be challenging considering they tend to live underground.
-DIY remedies and store-bought repellents are never recommended, which is why it’s best to enlist the help of a wildlife control expert.
+While these creatures may be cute, the damage they cause to your lawn can be devastating.
+Getting rid of these pests on your own or learning how to find a mole is not easy, considering they tend to live underground.
+DIY remedies and store-bought repellents are often unreliable, so it’s best to get help from a wildlife control expert who uses tried-and-tested removal methods.

-However, you can work to prevent moles and voles by making your property less attractive to them.
-Barriers like flower beds and gardens keep moles and voles away from your lawn.
-Underground fences can also be installed a foot below the surface.
-Lastly, it’s wise to ensure you have a good drainage system in place to discourage both voles and moles that are typically attracted to moist soil.
+However, you can implement preventative methods to prevent moles and voles by making your property less attractive to them.
+Barriers like flower beds keep moles and voles away from your lawn.
+Underground fences can also be installed a foot below the surface to block tunneling.
+Lastly, ensuring you have a sound drainage system will help to discourage both voles and moles, which are typically attracted to moist soil.

 Need Help Getting Rid of Voles vs Moles?